hugombarreto/openNetVM/docs/Install.md

     ls dpdk/config/
     ```

-3. Set environment variable RTE_SDK to the path of the DPDK library.
+3. Set environment variable `RTE_SDK` to the path of the DPDK library.
 Make sure that you are in the DPDK directory
     ```sh
     echo export RTE_SDK=$(pwd) >> ~/.bashrc
     ```

-4. Set environment variable RTE_TARGET to the target architecture of your system.
+4. Set environment variable `RTE_TARGET` to the target architecture of your system.
 This is found in step 3.1
     ```sh
     echo export RTE_TARGET=x86_64-native-linuxapp-gcc  >> ~/.bashrc
     ```

-5. Set environment variable ONVM_NUM_HUGEPAGES and ONVM_NIC_PCI.
+5. Set environment variable `ONVM_NUM_HUGEPAGES` and `ONVM_NIC_PCI`.

-    ONVM_NUM_HUGEPAGES is a variable specifies how many hugepages are reserved by the user, default value of this is 1024, which could be set using:
+    `ONVM_NUM_HUGEPAGES` is a variable specifies how many hugepages are reserved by the user, default value of this is 1024, which could be set using:
     ```sh
     echo export ONVM_NUM_HUGEPAGES=1024 >> ~/.bashrc
     ```

-    ONVM_NIC_PCI is a variable that specifies NIC ports to be bound to DPDK.
-If ONVM_NIC_PCI is not specified, the default action is to bind all non-active 10G NIC ports to DPDK.
+    `ONVM_NIC_PCI` is a variable that specifies NIC ports to be bound to DPDK.
+If `ONVM_NIC_PCI` is not specified, the default action is to bind all non-active 10G NIC ports to DPDK.
+To retrieve the PCI codes of your NIC ports you may use the `ethtool` command:
     ```sh
-    export ONVM_NIC_PCI=" 07:00.0 07:00.1 "
+    ethtool -i <interface>
     ```
+    Then add a list of NICs to the `ONVM_NIC_PCI` variable:
+    ```sh
+    echo export ONVM_NIC_PCI=" 07:00.0 07:00.1 " >> ~/.bashrc
+    ```
+    Replacing `" 07:00.0 07:00.1 "` by the list of NICs you want to bind do DPDK.

 6. Source your shell rc file to set the environment variables:
     ```sh
     source ~/.bashrc